Topps Chrome vs Topps Flagship: What's the Difference?

 - A smaller checklist and higher price per card than paper flagship

-The 2025 Chrome Update mega box is the sweet-spot retail entry — Chrome Update is beloved because it chromes the full year’s rookie class.
-Step up to the Fanatics-exclusive Chrome Update mega for its Raywave parallels, the Chrome Platinum hobby box for the premium experience, or the Logofractor edition to see how deep Topps takes the Chrome variant tree.
+The 2025 Topps Chrome value box is the main-Chrome release itself — the base set and the refractor rainbow, and the box to reach for when the rookie you want was on a roster in the spring.
+The 2025 Chrome Update mega box is the companion retail entry — Chrome Update is the release that picks up the rookies who debuted too late for the main Chrome checklist.
+Step up to the Chrome Update Fanatics-exclusive mega for its exclusive Raywave parallels, the Chrome Platinum hobby box for the premium hobby experience, or the Logofractor edition to see how deep Topps takes the Chrome variant tree.

 Chrome in one line: fewer cards, higher cost, the refractors and the value.